 With Teddy’s, a retractable leash is much preferable to a traditional leash because of the amount of running your Teddy will want to do.
 These types of dogs aren’t traditional walkers, they want to run as fast and as far as their stubby little legs will take them.
 Having a retractable leash means that you will spend 90% less time during your runs untangling the leash from your Teddy’s feet.
 Until you have untangled a leash 35 times during a 10 minute walk, it’s hard to really know how valuable a retractable leash is.

 You don’t need to go overboard and get a monster leash designed for large dogs, but you also won’t want to get the smallest size either.
 Teddy’s have a tendency to forget they are on a leash and run full-speed until the line runs out and they are yanked backwards into reality.
 I recommend getting one of the retractable leashes designed for dogs up to 26 lbs.
 It will be more than strong enough to handle your little guy and you won’t ever have to worry about it breaking while on a walk.
-26 Bars makes a very high quality retractable leash you can find here.
+26 Bars makes a very high quality retractable leash you can Find Here.
 The small version will give you a 9 foot lead, which will be plenty of length.
-If you want to save a little money the Flexi Comfort is about half the price and would be an perfectly acceptable option.
+If you want to save a little money the Flexi Explore Grip Retractable Cord Dog Leash, Small, 23-Feet Long, Supports up to 26-Pound, Red is about half the price and would be an perfectly acceptable option.

 6. Don’t be afraid of breaking your Teddy